jtatman/mcp-newsapi/README.md

 # MCP News API Server

 A Model Context Protocol (MCP) server that exposes endpoints from the News API (https://newsapi.org) to search for and retrieve news articles.
 This server allows programmatic access to news data via the MCP protocol.
+This version has been extended to present in a

 ## Prerequisites